 Hyperthyroidism 101: What Happens When Your Thyroid Stops Functioning Properly?

-Once a little known part of the body, the thyroid has gained much attention in recent years, mainly because it plays such an important role in how well the body's metabolism works.
-When the thyroid isn't functioning properly, it can lead to numerous problems, including hyperthyroidism.
+Once a little-known part of the body, the thyroid has gained much attention in recent years, mainly because it plays such an important role in how well the body’s metabolism works.
+When the thyroid isn’t functioning properly, it can lead to numerous problems, including hyperthyroidism.
 We’ll discuss this condition in depth in observance of Thyroid Awareness Month.

 What Is the Thyroid?